This post contains affiliate links for products we value and believe you will find helpful. See full disclosure here.

 San Pancho doesn’t have a bus depot.
 The bus drops off it’s San Pancho passengers on the main highway.
 It’s a pleasant 1-kilometer walk to the downtown.
 There are several shops, sidewalk vendors, and restaurants along the way.
 Being as small as it is, San Pancho has a lovely intimate feel to it.

 But it’s the dazzling ocean beachfront and those great long waves that attracts us.
 We rented an umbrella and chaise lounge set for 250 MXN (13.30 USD) for the day and got nested in for the afternoon.
 The 250 MXN was substantially higher than the 150 MXN Pesos I remembered.
 It might be inflation or it might just be the weekend rate is higher.
 Still, the total cost for the day is well worth the comfort factor.

 The high waves created screams of delight from the swimmers just before cascading over them.
 There was one group of 20 teenagers with their arms linked together facing the onslaught.
 They chanted as the wave built up in front of them.
 With all their might, they tried not to uncouple as the froth crashed down on them.
 It was great fun just watching.
 Wanda and I got churned up all day and loved it.
 Finally, around 3:30 pm, we had to pack it in.
 Satisfied we were beaten up enough, we left the beach in search of a taco stand close by to catch our breath and plan for tomorrow.

-The plan today was to go to the La Cruz Art Fair with Jeff and Teri.
-We had to wait for a maintenance specialist to check the hot water heater, which has been acting erratically.
+Today's plan was to go to the La Cruz Art Fair with Jeff and Teri.
+We had to wait for a maintenance specialist to check the hot water heater, which had been acting erratically.
 Of course, when he came by, the heater worked perfectly.
 Oh well.